OCHA-DAP/hdx-signals/README.md

 each flag has a row for the days between `start_date` and `end_date`.
 Used for filtration on the PowerBI dashboard.

+## Email records

+A record of previous emails generated is stored in `flags_emailed.csv`, which simply stores records from `flags_total.csv` whenever they are used to generate an email, with a single additional column recording the date of the email.

 ## Indicators

 The methodologies for each of the indicators analyzed within the project